Distributed Execution

 - Currently running tasks on each worker

-- Task hierarchy (root/parent/child DAGs)
+- Task hierarchy (root/parent/sub DAGs)

 Health Status Indicators